Utah Administrative Code

-The required application, budget and reporting forms shall be designated through SCSO Community Services Block Grant Program Directives.
+The required application, budget and reporting forms shall be designated through SCSO CSBG Program Directives.

-A. The grant application phase of CSBG for local grantees involves:
+(1) The grant application phase of CSBG for eligible entities involves:

-(1) A local poverty problem identification process developed under prescribed criteria outlined in a Community Services Block Grant Program Directives, problem analysis, resource analysis, service delivery system description, prioritization process and coordination policy process with appropriate documentation submitted to SCSO by May 15 every three (3) years, starting in 1998;
+(a) A community needs assessment developed under prescribed criteria outlined in a CSBG Program Directives, problem analysis, resource analysis, service delivery system description, prioritization process and coordination policy process with appropriate documentation submitted to SCSO by the date published by the SCSO every three years, starting in 1998;

-(2) The development of a work program for addressing problems identified and prioritized includes;
+(b) The development of a community action plan for addressing problems identified and prioritized includes;

-A. After the work program has been prepared, but before Board approval, the applicant must provide ample opportunity for its' review by low-income residents, the community as a whole, and relevant community organizations and agencies.
+(1) After the community action plan has been prepared, but before Board approval, the applicant must provide ample opportunity for its review by low-income residents, the community as a whole, and relevant community organizations and agencies.
 Notice of the availability of the application for citizen review and comment shall also be given by providing written notice to organizations and agencies, to the local media, and posting of notice in public places convenient to low-income residents.
-The grantee must submit all of the comments of persons and organizations choosing to respond with the application to the State Office of Community Services.
+The eligible entity must submit any comments of persons and organizations choosing to respond with the application to the SCSO.